sedaro/model-exchange/README.md

 #### Decentralized Translation Network

-Model Exchange follows a decentralized approach to the interfacing problem where translations between models (or "Nodes") in the exchange can be chained off any other Node.
+Model Exchange follows a decentralized approach to the interfacing problem where translations between models (or "Nodes") in the Exchange can be chained off any other Node.
 In other words, there is no central "hub" that all translations must pass through.
 This means that no rework is required to any existing translations and Nodes within an Exchange in order to integrate a new model.
 It also means that if you already have a Translational model written and tested for a mapping `D <-> F`, you can easily plug model `F` into the Exchange because `D` already exists within the Exchange network.
 This approach is fundamental to driving the composability of Model Exchange components into application specific Exchanges.

 ```mermaid
 graph LR